Outsmart Your Age

 High Blood Pressure

 As you age, your blood vessels get less flexible, and that puts pressure on the system that carries blood through your body.
 That might explain why about two out of three adults over 60 have high blood pressure.
 But there are other causes you can control.
-To do so, watch your weight, exercise, stop smoking, find ways to deal with stress, and eat healthy.
+To do so, watch your weight, exercise, stop smoking, find ways to deal with stress, reduce your salt intake, and eat healthily.

 About one in 10 Americans have diabetes.
 Your chances of getting the disease go up as you get older.
 Diabetes can lead to heart disease, kidney disease, blindness, and other problems.
 Talk with your doctor about having your blood sugar checked.